sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Stata integration resources are often out of date and scattered.
 Here, I bring three `modern(ish)` editors for coding.
 This will help you run Stata code from `modern(ish)` external editors, such as Sublime Text 3, Notepad++, and Visual Studio Code.

-(I linked Atom to Stata as well, but I don't really recommend Atom.
-The major drawback is it can be often unresponsive, and technical glitches occur too often).

 *Future work: R integration to be updated.
 Due to its complexity, only a brief guidance is provided at the moment.*

 Download Sublime Text 3 (32 bit) Build 3211 (<https://www.sublimetext.com/3>), Notepad++(<https://notepad-plus-plus.org/downloads/>), and Visual Studio Code (<https://code.visualstudio.com/>).
 Sublime Text 3 *needs to be 32 bit* due to various compatibility issues in Windows PC.
 So it is important to remember.
 For Notepad++ and Visual Studio Code, any latest version should be fine.